haiilong/curve-solver/README.md

-# curve-solver
+# 🔍 Curve Solver

-Curve Fitting GitHub Page
+Curve Fitting tool built with Svelte and deployed on GitHub Pages.